Controllability of Forward Stochastic Reaction--Convection--Diffusion Systems with Cascade Structure: Introduction and Main Results

-We now show that the system \eqref{ass15contsec} is not null controllable.
-To demonstrate this, we construct a particular solution to the adjoint equation which does not satisfy the appropriate observability inequality.
-Indeed, the adjoint equation of \eqref{ass15contsec} is the following backward system
+We claim that the system \eqref{ass15contsec} is neither null controllable nor approximately controllable at time $T$.
+To demonstrate this, we construct a particular solution to the adjoint equation that does not satisfy the appropriate observability property.
+Indeed, the adjoint equation associated with \eqref{ass15contsec} is the following backward system: